 As designers, we always collaborate with researchers.
 We all know how important it is to deeply understand the problems we are solving and to uncover insights that will drive innovation with the products we are building.

-For a few months, I’ve started working on a research framework template to have everything I need in one place when I begin a new project.
+For a few months, I’ve started working on a UX research framework template to have everything I need in one place when I begin a new project.
 It helped me to quickly establish an effective process, and collaborate with researchers at full potential.

 Here you find everything you need to know to execute your research piece.
 Set it up by answering key questions to make sure the project is framed properly.
 Remember to always include: